asfadmin/ASF_MapReady/README_rpm.txt

   rpm -K asf_mapready-X.X.X-X.i386.rpm

+When you validate the software, it positive results assure you of the following:

+1. The package was generated on a genuine Red Hat system, and

+2. The package is unchanged from the original copy on that system.

-If all is well, you should see a response that includes a 'dsa' (they key) and "OK", i.e. a typical response might look like this:
+If all is well, you should see a response that includes a 'dsa' (the key) and "OK", i.e. a typical response might look like this:

   asf_mapready-X.X.X-X.src.rpm: (sha1) dsa sha1 md5 gpg OK

-If the response includes the term "NOT OK", then either the public key import (above) didn't work or something has gone amuck with the rpm...
+If the response includes the term "NOT OK" or "KEYS MISSING" or "dsa" (for ASF tools that is) is missing, then it means that either the public key import (above) didn't work or something is amuck with the RPM itself.

 (1) INSTALL THE SOFTWARE